hilaelpeleg/-UniTube--Server/README.md

 - **User**: Stores user information like first and last name, username, profile picture, and password.
 - **Video**: Stores video information such as title, description, file path, and associated username.
 - **Comment**: Manages comments for each video, storing the user who made the comment and the comment text.
+- **Token**: Manages authentication tokens by generating and storing JWT tokens associated with user sessions.
+These tokens are used to authenticate users and verify permissions for accessing protected routes securely.

 ### Controllers
 Handle incoming HTTP requests, process the data, and return responses to the client.
 These contain the business logic for operations such as creating a user, uploading a video, or adding a comment and more features as update and delete.